oscar-barlow/oscar-barlow/README.md

 * Led a team to launch an internal, algorthmic competitive intelligence tool for a retail client
 * Mentored and taught numerous junior and midlevel developers

+If you'd like to know more, read my [CV](https://github.com/oscar-barlow/CV).

 ## Technical Skills
 The languages I know and whose ecosystems I'm most familiar with are: